ehmicky/modern-errors-process/README.md

 # Install

-Production code (e.g. a server) can install this either as a production or development dependency:
+Production code (e.g. a server) can install this either as a production or as a development dependency.

 ```bash
 npm install modern-errors-process
 ```

-However, libraries should install this as a development dependency:
+However, libraries should install this as a development dependency.

 ```bash
 npm install -D modern-errors-process